 Samples are then sent to our microbial laboratory and others are sent to our main laboratory at a university to test its identity, potency and purity.

 Our microbial laboratory screens samples for a variety of microorganisms.
 Specific tests include total plate count, pathogens and yeast/mold.

 In our main laboratory, samples are tested for identity to make sure the sample corresponds to its documentation from the supplier.
 For our Guaranteed Potency extracts, we test the sample for specific phytonutrients and amounts using several high-end detectors employing improved analytical specificity and sensitivity.
 With chemicals (such as vitamins or specialty substances) we test to ensure they meet our stringent specifications.

-Certain herbs are tested for pesticides and herbicides.
-Minerals and herbs are also screened for heavy metals, including cadmium, lead and mercury by specialized ICP-MS (Inductively-Coupled Plasma-Mass Spectrometer) to ensure they meet California’s Prop 65 limits.
+Herbs are tested for pesticides and herbicides based on researched screening methodologies.
+Minerals and herbs are also screened for heavy metals, including cadmium, lead and mercury by specialized ICP-MS (Inductively-Coupled Plasma-Mass Spectrometer) to ensure our product labeling complies with California’s Prop 65.
 Many of our products are screened for the presence of gluten using enzyme-linked immunosobant assay (ELISA) techniques.

 Since 2007, we have been screening for the possible irradiation of most incoming herbs so they meet EU and UK standards.
 We do not accept irradiated herbs for any of our brands.

 Only then are the raw materials released from quarantine and distributed for manufacturing among our 60-plus brands.
 HOWEVER, our testing doesn’t end there!

 Our tablets, capsules and softgels are tested to ensure appropriate disintegration takes place in accordance with USP and in-house standards.
 They are then agitated in an appropriate media and must dissolve within a specified time.